UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Experiments

 \subsection{Implementation Details}

-\textbf{Datasets.} We leverage three types of data for the training of Show-o Turbo: the captions in the train split of COCO 2017~\cite{lin2014microsoft} and the LLaVA instruction tuning dataset~\cite{liu2024visual} are used to generate the image and text trajectories respectively; the RefinedWeb text dataset~\cite{penedo2023refinedweb} is used to maintain the language modeling ability.
+\textbf{Datasets.} The captions from the training split of COCO 2017~\cite{lin2014microsoft} are used to generate text-to-image denoising trajectories.
+The LLaVA instruction tuning dataset~\cite{liu2024visual} is employed to collect image-to-text denoising trajectories.
+Besides, the RefinedWeb text dataset~\cite{penedo2023refinedweb} is incorporated to preserve the model's language modeling capabilities through autoregressive objective.

-\textbf{Training Details.} We separate the training process into two stages.
-For 256 resolution, in the first stage, we get image trajectories from the original Show-o with a CFG scale of 10 and $K=16$.
-We split each trajectory into 4 segments to train the student model, denoted as Show-o Turbo$^*$.
-In the second stage, we initialize the teacher and student model using Show-o Turbo$^*$.
-We sample image trajectories with a CFG scale of 1.5, $K=8$, and the number of segments as 2.
+\textbf{Training Details.} We train UniCMs at two different resolutions, with results at 512 resolution presented in the main text, and the results and training details at 256 resolution provided in Appendix~\ref{sec:256result}.
+We separate the training process into two stages.
+For 512 resolution, in the first stage, we collect image trajectories with a classifier-free guidance (CFG)~\cite{ho2021classifier} scale of 15 and $K=32$.
+We split each trajectory into 8 segments to train the model, denoted as UniCMs$^*$.
+In the second stage, we collect image trajectories from UniCMs$^*$.
+We sample image trajectories with a CFG scale of 1.75, $K=16$, and the number of segments is 4.
 The text trajectories are collected similarly.
-We employ Jacobi decoding to iteratively produce 16 tokens in each round to finally form lengthy text, which proves to yield good acceleration performance while preserving the generative modeling capabilities~\cite{kou2024cllms}.
-In terms of loss coefficients, we set $\alpha=10$ according to the relative values of the losses, set $\beta=20$ and $\gamma=100$ according to the ablation study in Table~\ref{tab:combined_comparison_extended}, and set $\delta=2$ following ~\cite{xie2024show}.
-For 512 resolution, we set $K$ to 32, CFG scale to 15 and number of segments to 8 in the first stage, and set $K$ to 16, CFG scale to 1.75 and number of segments to 4 in the second stage.
-Besides, we set $\alpha=10$, $\beta=40$, $\gamma=200$ and $\delta=8$.
-We follow the original Show-o regarding the mask schedule.
-We use an AdamW optimizer and 8 RTX 4090 GPUs to train each stage for 18 hours, with a constant learning rate of $10^{-5}$.
+We employ parallel decoding to iteratively produce 16 tokens in each block to finally form lengthy text, which proves to yield acceleration performance while preserving the generative modeling capabilities~\cite{kou2024cllms}.
+Note that multimodal trajectories are collected in a greedy (deterministic) manner during both training stages to enhance stability, although UniCMs remain fully compatible with stochastic sampling strategies, as demonstrated in Table~\ref{tab:topk_comparison}.
+In terms of loss coefficients, we set $\alpha=10$ according to the relative values of the losses, set $\beta=40$ and $\gamma=200$ according to the ablation study in Table~\ref{tab:ablation_regularization}.
+We use an AdamW optimizer and 8 A100 GPUs to train each stage for 18 hours, with a constant learning rate of $10^{-5}$.
+During inference, UniCMs operate without relying on CFG, further reducing computation.